Percepta-Core/dalinkstone-helm-charts/charts/daytona-region/README.md

 1. **`INSPECT_SNAPSHOT_IN_REGISTRY` is not `docker pull`.** It's a Daytona-internal job that queries the registry's HTTP API directly with credentials supplied by the Daytona API.
 It does not invoke `docker` and does not read docker's local auth state.
 2. **ECR tokens last 12 hours.** Even where docker auth was honored, hardcoding a `DOCKER_AUTH_CONFIG` from `aws ecr get-login-password` would break after the next token rotation.
 The AssumeRole flow exists specifically so the runner gets a fresh token on every pull.

-The fact that manual `aws ecr get-login-password | docker login` followed by `docker pull` works **inside** the runner pod only proves that the pod has IAM permissions to ECR — which is independent of whether Daytona's inspect job has been handed credentials.
+The fact that manual `aws ecr get-login-password | docker login` followed by `docker pull` works **inside** the runner pod only proves that the pod has IAM permissions to ECR.

 ### Troubleshooting checklist